data-dot-all/dataall/documentation/userguide/docs/pipelines.md

 - data.all takes care of CI/CD infrastructure
 - data.all integrates with <a href="https://awslabs.github.io/aws-ddk/">AWS DDK</a>
-- data.all allows you to define development environments as appears in <a href="https://awslabs.github.io/aws-ddk/release/0.5.1/how-to/multi-account-deployment.html">DDK Multi-account deployment.</a>
+- data.all allows you to define development environments from the UI and deploys data pipelines to those AWS accounts

 ## Creating a pipeline
 data.all pipelines are created from the UI, under Pipelines.
 Similar to the datasets, in the creation form of